 Do you have a heart problem?

-Do you have chest pain or discomfort when you are physically active?
+Do you have chest pain or discomfort when you exercise or are active?
 Do you have this pain even when you are not exercising?

 Does your heart often beat too fast or too slow when you are at rest?

 Do you become lightheaded, lose your balance, or lose consciousness?
-During the past year, have you fallen more than 2 times?
+Have you fallen more than 2 times in the past year?

 Do you have problems with your bones or joints?
-If so, does this problem become worse when you exercise?
+If so, does it get worse when you exercise?
 Do your legs or buttocks hurt when you walk?

 Do you take medications to treat a heart condition or a blood pressure problem?

 Do you have any wounds on your feet?
 Do these wounds take a long time to heal?